|Telephone: 020 8568 3693||Click here to e-mail us for free initial advice or enquiry for our services||Mobile: 07860 924782|

 David joined the BMS team in 2013 to offer his professional expertise in steel barges of all sorts, and, particularly, his familiarity with diesel engines and allied machinery.
 He has been engaged for the last 6 years to very good effect covering our involvement with Canal and River Craft, particularly BARGES, ("Wide Beam", "Dutch", "Narrow Boats", "Houseboats" and small steel hulled ships in general).

 John Bowen, CEng, Fellow SCMS, Fellow IMarEST, Retired Principal Associate

 John founded the beginnings of BMS in 1984 after a long career in the Royal Navy as a sea-going Marine Engineer, Designer and Warship build overseer, during which he rose to the rank of Captain, RN.
 On leaving the RN, he firstly owned a wharf and dry dock on the Grand Union Canal in the Midlands and subsequently moved to Malthouse Wharf in Brentford, living on, and cruising in, his own Dutch Barge, both in the Thames area and France.

 After a Marine Surveying and Consultancy "second career" spanning some 30 years specializing in vintage steel vessels, John has now retired from "active service" with BMS.
 He maintains a strong interest in Vintage Thames Spritsail vessels on the East Coast.
-He is available on a mentoring and informal consultancy basis from his home in Suffolk by the River Orwell.
+In retirement John now runs the point of contact "back office" for the three remaining independent specialist surveyors listed above.